benste/GraphRAGZen/docs/source/graphragzen_concepts/entity_extraction.rst

 document size
 ^^^^^^^^^^^^^

-Documents are quickly to large to feed a whole document into the LLM due to the size of the document.
-To overcome this we first split the document into smaller parts and extract the entities from each part.
+While extracting a graph, each document is quickly to large to feed to the LLM in go.
+To overcome this we first split the document into smaller chunks and extract the entities from each chunk.
-It's a good idea to have overlap between the splits when splitting the documents, so no entities spanning two document chunks are missed.
+It's a good idea to have overlap between the chunks so no entities spanning two chunks are missed.